CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 **Traffic and Ports**

-- Internet available on the server during installation
+- Internet available on the server during installation*
 - Port 3306 is available for Maria database installation
 - Traffic allowed on port 8080 and 443
 	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080

+/* Ubuntu 20.04 must have certain packages installed.
+Internet is required at the time of initial installation so the correct packages can be confirmed.
+The internet connection can be disabled after installation.

 **Other**